Disclaimer

 🔧Bankedit (Chas Bornemann)

-This program can change the height lines of a track by a percentage.
+This program can change the height lines of a track in degrees.
 That means you can easily flatten tracks, and increase or decrease their banking.
 Unfortunately, wall heights still need to be repaired by hand in a tool like 3doEd.

 🔧GPL to ICR2 Converter (Ton Fastwalker)